A unified formulation of splitting-based implicit time integration schemes: Introduction

 This paper proposes a unified formulation of implicit integration schemes based on splitting (fractional step, alternating direction implicit, operator splitting, and locally one dimensional methods) in the framework of general-structure additive Runge--Kutta (GARK) methods.
-The framework allows to construct new schemes of higher classical order suited for serial and parallel partitioned integration.
+The framework allows for the construction of new schemes of higher classical order suited for serial and parallel partitioned integration.

 The remainder of the paper is organized as follows.
-In \Cref{sec:imim} practical structures for implicit integration are introduced and the order condition theory for the derivation of implicit-implicit GARK methods is discussed. \ifreport \Cref{sec:Linear-stability} provides insights into the stability of these methods. \fi \Cref{sec:classical-adi-methods,sec:operator-splitting-methods,sec:FSRK} are dedicated to deriving GARK formulations of classical ADI schemes, operator splitting schemes and fractional step Runge--Kutta methods.
+In \Cref{sec:imim}, practical structures for implicit integration are introduced, and \cref{sec:Linear-stability} provides insights into the stability of these methods. \Cref{sec:classical-adi-methods,sec:operator-splitting-methods,sec:FSRK} are dedicated to deriving GARK formulations of classical ADI schemes, operator splitting schemes and fractional step Runge--Kutta methods.
+The order condition theory for implicit-implicit GARK methods is discussed in \cref{sec:new_methods}, and two new methods are derived.
 Finally we present some numerical tests for the new methods in \Cref{sec:numerical_experiments}.